smolanalyst/smolanalyst/README.md

 - Global CLI installation and package distribution
 - Allow users to specify custom models via environment variables
+- Only run the code interpreter within the contexts, not the whole agent run?
 - Find a more elegant way to augment the task as a prompt
-- Improve the write audit hook to better handle the tmp folder and allow turning it off after the agent finishes running
 - Integrate SciPy for statistical analysis
 - Implement regular testing to continuously evaluate Smolanalyst’s performance 🚀